-This study comprehensively examined the effect of nozzle hole diameter (NHD) on spray combustion performance, emission characteristics in a 1.9-liter RCCI engine.
+This study comprehensively examined the effect of nozzle hole diameter (NHD) on spray dynamics, combustion performance, and emission characteristics in a 1.9-liter RCCI engine.
 Through CFD simulations, the impact of varying NHDs (130-175 μm) was analyzed on critical parameters such as droplet size, evaporation rate, turbulent kinetic energy (TKE), combustion efficiency, and pollutant emissions.
-The results highlight the significance of optimizing NHD to achieve a balance between performance environmental engine and objectives.
+The results highlight the significance of optimizing NHD to achieve a balance between performance and environmental engine objectives.